 Chances are during the last few days you’ve seen a Thai massage parlor or two.
 Experience a wonderful Thai massage in the country that created it.
 Not only is it physically beneficial, but you will leave feeling invigorated especially from all of the activity the last few days.
 There are places absolutely everywhere so just ask around and someone will point you in the right direction.

 Insider Tip: If you want a decent massage, stay away from the sleazy red light district areas!
 While there are plenty of great massage parlors in Bangkok, there are also a few shady ones…if you know what I mean!

 When your batteries are charged again, make your way to Chinatown.
 Packed full of street stalls and restaurants, this is an endless place to eat where you will you get to try as many different kinds of Chinese food as you can.
 Did someone say dim sum??

 Chinatown – Up to You

 Editor’s Note: After Bangkok, whether you’re heading to the Thai Islands or up to Northern Thailand, save time by booking your bus, train, and ferry schedules ahead of time.
 Click here to see transportation schedules.

 SATURDAY (Chatuchak Market)

-If you like shopping or even if you hate shopping you need to visit Chatuchak Market.
+If you like shopping or even if you hate shopping you need to visit the Chatuchak Market (Check directions here).
 Only open on the weekends, this 27-acre space boasts 8,000 stalls making it one of the largest markets in the world.
-You will find everything imaginable here but make sure to grab a map before going to avoid getting lost for hours.
+You will find everything imaginable here from clothes, food, and house goods.
+Make sure to grab a map before going to avoid getting lost for hours.
 There is a connecting park as well just note a lot of people flock there on the weekend.
-Honestly, you can send even the whole day here so we will let this one sit on its own.
+Honestly, you can spend even the whole day at the Chatuchak Weekend Market so we will let this one sit on its own.